Tasteful tips to Dress Like a Local

 On paper, masks are no longer required.
 But, be prepared to wear them the entire visit.

-Locals wear them continuously no matter the season and it’s polite for foreigners to follow suit.
+Locals wear them continuously no matter the season, and it’s polite for foreigners to follow suit.

 There is a local news story with a photo of hundreds of Japanese people all going about their business, all wearing masks.
 Then smack in the middle of the photo is a large, blonde family none of whom are wearing masks.

-Japanese culture is polite, they will not ask you to put one on, but they will take note.
-When COVID numbers start going up again foreigners tend to take the blame for this behavior.
+Japanese culture is polite.
+They will not ask you to put one on, but they will take note.
+When COVID numbers start going up again, foreigners tend to take the blame for this behavior.

 That being said…

 The Japanese people are very kind.
-They love the opportunity to show their history and culture to others and they are forgiving and understanding of our inevitable missteps in their culture.
+They love the opportunity to show their history and culture to others, and they are forgiving and understanding of our inevitable missteps in their culture.

-The above are tips and hints to make you feel more comfortable while in Japan.
+The above are tips and hints to make you feel more comfortable in Japan.
 They are by no means hard and fast rules but a general guideline to help pack for a trip of a lifetime.

-Have fun, don’t worry too much about cultural differences and have an amazing time.
+Have fun, don’t worry too much about cultural differences, and have an amazing time.

 Leave a Reply